 In the event of a redemption from Excess Revenues, the Trustee shall apply amounts transferred to the 2025C Special Redemption Account in accordance with the Trust Indenture to redeem the Series 2025C Bonds Outstanding in the same manner described in clauses (a) and (b) under “Special Redemption from 2025C Mortgage Loan Principal Payments” above, unless otherwise instructed by the Department pursuant to a Letter of Instructions accompanied by a Cashflow Certificate.

-Cross calls of the Series 2025C Bonds, with any Mortgage Loan Principal Payments securing any Series of Bonds other than the 2025C Bonds are permitted, but only to the extent permitted in accordance with the Series Supplement authorizing such Series of Bonds, and, as applicable, as described in the tax certificate executed by the Department in connection therewith, except that no such Mortgage Loan Principal Payments may be applied to the redemption of the 2025C Premium PAC Term Bond so as to reduce the Outstanding principal amount of the 2025C Premium PAC Term Bond below the 2025C Premium PAC Term Bond Outstanding Applicable Amount as of the date of any such redemption.
+Cross calls of the Series 2025C Bonds, with any Mortgage Loan Principal Payments securing any Series of Bonds other than the Series 2025C Bonds are permitted, but only to the extent permitted in accordance with the Series Supplement authorizing such Series of Bonds, and, as applicable, as described in the tax certificate executed by the Department in connection therewith, except that no such Mortgage Loan Principal Payments may be applied to the redemption of the 2025C Premium PAC Term Bond so as to reduce the Outstanding principal amount of the 2025C Premium PAC Term Bond below the 2025C Premium PAC Term Bond Outstanding Applicable Amount as of the date of any such redemption.

 Optional Redemption